chmlee/ream-doc-v2/docs/Language/Basic/Variable.md

 Quotation marks are stored as they are.

 :::tip
-The `# Example` in the first line is a Level-1 Entry, and is required in Markdata files.
+The `# Example` in the first line is a Level-1 Entry, and is required in all REAM files.
 We will discuss this later in the documentation.
 :::